Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 So we have a lot to work with, but even with all of this the query times (IIRC: the worst ones took around hundreds of milliseconds) were decent enough to make me wanna continue the project (ohh sweet me, only if I had stopped here).

-**Note**: A big shoutout for this two amazing pieces of technolgies that allowed me to build my reverse index, even though it changed a lot through out the versions [LMDB](http://www.lmdb.tech/doc/) ([Heed](https://github.com/meilisearch/heed)) and [rkyv](https://github.com/rkyv/rkyv) were the heart and soul of it in every iteration.
+**Note**: A big shoutout for this two amazing pieces of technolgies that allowed me to build my reverse index, even though it changed a lot through out the versions.
+[LMDB](http://www.lmdb.tech/doc/) ([Heed](https://github.com/meilisearch/heed)) and [rkyv](https://github.com/rkyv/rkyv) were the heart and soul of it in every iteration.